gitkraken/gk-dev-docs/gk-dev/GK-dev-terms-and-conditions.md

 ---

-## Gitkraken Cloud Services Support
+## GitKraken Cloud Services Support

 - Support requests for GitKraken Cloud Services should be submitted at [Contact support](https://help.gitkraken.com/gk-dev/gk-dev-contact-support/?product_s_=GitKraken.dev).
 Users submitting tickets interact primarily through emails, though other communication services, such as phone calls and screen share services, might be used to deliver Support Services.